nschoe/nschoeslabs/articles/2017-01-28-Docker-Taming-the-Beast-Part-4.md

 Just to make sure it's clear, when you use this syntax, you can say that your host's `/home/nschoe/tests` is mounted on the container's `/tmp/foo`.
 You can literally mount any directory---provided you have access to it, obviously---to the container.
 But will you remember in six months that your host's directory `/home/nschoe/tests` is actually mounted and needed by a container?
 I don't think so.
 This is why it's dangerous.

-Another difference is that, since you can chose any host's directory to share with your container, you can chose one that already has contents.
+Another difference is that, since you can choose any host's directory to share with your container, you can choose one that already has contents.
 Doing so would make the contents available inside the container.
 And this is a very interesting thing to do: you can make data on the host available inside the container, or the converse: easily taking data out of the container.

 Suppose your container is set up to have a toolchain, perform some action, and produce some output files that are of interest to you.
 How do you get these back?
 Well, mounting a host's directory and putting those file in it are a pretty good solution.